James Clancy Phelan

-James Clancy Phelan (born 21 May 1979), known professionally as James Phelan, is an Australian writer of thrillers and young adult novels, including Fox Hunt, The Last 13 series for teens, and the Jed Walker and Lachlan Fox thrillers.
+James Clancy Phelan (born 21 May 1979, known professionally as James Phelan, is an Australian writer of thrillers and young adult novels, including Fox Hunt, The Last 13 series for teens, and the Jed Walker and Lachlan Fox thrillers.
 He has also written short stories and the non-fiction book Literati.

 Early life

 Phelan was born in Melbourne, Victoria, Australia.
 He was introduced to the world of books at an early age.
+He grew up on Royal Parade, Parkville, and attended Errol St Primary School, where he wrote for a student magazine.
 In 1995, at the age of fifteen, he began writing his first novel, Fox Hunt.
-After attending Eltham High School and Wonthaggi Secondary College, Phelan studied architecture and English literature, graduating with a Master of Arts in Writing from RMIT while working for The Age newspaper.
+After attending Eltham High School and Wonthaggi Secondary College.
+Phelan studied architecture at RMIT, then Creative Writing at The University of Melbourne, graduating with a Master of Arts in writing from Swinburne University of Technology while working for The Age newspaper.
 In 2015 he graduated with a Doctorate in young adult fiction from Swinburne University of Technology.

 In 2006, Phelan was selected as one of the Cleo 50 Most Eligible Bachelors in Australia.
 As an architecture student, Phelan worked for two years on the Federation Square design team.